 There is no specific charge for retreats here.
 However, Liberation Park subsists on the donations & volunteer labor of all who visit or benefit from this refuge, as well as more distant friends who appreciate our work.
 Your contribution is valued.

 We currently do not have facilities to host group retreats.
 Also, we do not currently have a "work-study option."

 Please be aware that ticks are present at LP.

 There is potential for long-term retreats and residency.
-For both, the starting point is for you and us to gain some familiarity with one another.
+For both, the starting point is for you and us to develop familiarity with one another.
 Long stays will depend on a mutual understandings of Buddha-Dhamma, practice, and the lifestyle at Liberation Park.
 We will ask you to come for a visit or personal retreat as the first step, along with email and phone communications.